Loading

 High shine, traditional.
 Shows everything.

 From the 1940s red oak in Myers Park to newer construction in Huntersville, Charlotte floors all need the same thing eventually: a fresh start.
-Here's how we do it.
+Here's how we do it — every step, from move-in day to the final walk-through.

-We move your furniture (or work around it - your call).
-We seal off doorways and vents to contain dust.
-Your home stays livable while we work.
+We move your furniture (or work around it — your call).
+We seal off doorways and vents with plastic sheeting to contain dust.
+Your home stays livable while we work — most of our Charlotte clients stay home through the whole project.

-Two to three coats of high-quality finish.
-You choose the sheen - matte for a modern look, satin for classic warmth, or semi-gloss for extra shine.
-Each coat is applied carefully and given proper cure time.
+Two to three coats of professional-grade polyurethane.
+You choose the sheen — matte for a modern look, satin for classic warmth, or semi-gloss for extra shine.
+Between coats we screen lightly to give the next coat something to bite, and we let each layer cure properly before walking on it.

 Most rooms